ClouDesire/docusaurus/docs/onboarding.md

 read this section before onboarding your product and during the onboarding process.

-### Onboarding for Syndicated and Deployed Applications
+### Onboarding for Syndicated and Docker applications

 The technical part of the onboarding process depends on the application _provisioning type_: